Alexis J. Gilman

 • Represented a financial-services firm and its portfolio company in obtaining clearance from the FTC of an acquisition in an area subject to a Prior Notice requirement.

-• Represented a leading global manufacturer and marketer of branded consumer foods as a third party in an FTC merger investigation.
+• Represented a leading global manufacturer and marketer of branded consumer foods as a third party in the FTC’s merger investigation of the Post/TreeHouse Foods transaction.

-• Represented a marketer and seller of consumer products as a third party in an FTC merger investigation and litigation.
+• Represented a marketer and seller of consumer products as a third party in the FTC’s investigation of the Altria/Juul transaction.

-• Represented a multinational Fortune 20 healthcare services company as a third party in an FTC conduct investigation and litigation.
+• Represented a multinational Fortune 20 healthcare services company as a third party in the FTC’s conduct investigation and litigation against Vyera.

 • Represented AT&T in its successful defense of the DOJ’s suit challenging its $108 billion acquisition of Time Warner.